cimt-unia/neuro_ai/EEG/ICA_Label_Tutorial/README.md

 <br>

-### Example 1: No Big Numbers
+### Example 1: Flat Data (Platykurtic)

 ```
 Data: [1.0, 0.5, 0.0, −0.5, −1.0]
 ```

-All numbers are small or moderate.
-Nothing stands out.
+These values are evenly spread from −1.0 to +1.0.
+No clustering in the middle.
+No extreme spikes. **This is flatter than a bell curve.**

 ```
 1.0⁴ = 1.0